 Rideshare services are popular and readily available in Houston, but with a large group you’ll have to call a huge number of cars and prices can quickly add up.
 Rental cars also become expensive when you have to rent a large number of them, and you’ll need drivers who are comfortable navigating Houston’s traffic.

-A charter bus or minibus is a great alternative for groups who want to stay together, need to travel to a wide range of places, or don’t have a large number of members that can drive.
-You can nap, check Instagram with free WiFi, or watch movies on a flat-screen TV while your driver deals with Houston’s busy roads and gets you safely to your destination.
+A charter bus or minibus is a great group transportation alternative for groups who want to stay together, need to travel to a wide range of places, or don’t have a large number of members that can drive.
+You can nap, check Instagram with free WiFi, or watch movies on a flat-screen TV while your bus driver deals with Houston’s busy roads and gets you safely to your destination.
 And where will that destination be?
 Keep reading to get some ideas.

 Many of Houston’s museums, including the Houston Museum of Natural Science, the Children’s Museum of Houston, and the Museum of Fine Arts, Houston lie in the aptly-named Museum District, located just south of downtown.
 You can also ask your charter bus to drive about 10 minutes to The Menil Collection or about 40 minutes to the iconic Space Center Houston.
 Keep reading to figure out which museum you want to visit with your group.